The Light Cavalry Stables

 Lessons

-Private lessons are a great way to focus on a particular technique or develop a new skill set, they allow a rider to be focused and set their own goals often progressing quickly.
+For Supporting Riders private lessons are a great way to focus on a particular technique or develop a new skill set, they allow a rider to be focused and set their own goals often progressing quickly.
 Group lessons are available at various times during the weekday evenings and weekends and are split into two different levels- Novice/ Intermediate and Intermediate/Advanced.
-There are never more than 4 riders in our group lessons.
+There are never more than 5 riders in our group lessons.
 This is also a great way to meet other Supporting Riders.
 Semi-Private lessons can be arranged for you and a friend or another Supporting Rider you have met working towards the same goals.
+We also offer and array of activities, show days and camp days throughout the year so there is always something fun to get involved in- Our Coaches are all enthusiastic and engaging with many holding higher level BHS qualifications.

 Image